USGS-WiM/wimpo/README.md

 * Hat tip to anyone who's code was used
 * Inspiration Note

+## About WIM
+* This project authored by the USGS WIM team
+* WIM is a small team of developers and dev-ops architects who build software tools, software applications, databases, and data managagement systems to support USGS science and other federal government cooperators.
 * WiM is a part of the [Upper Midwest Water Science Center](https://www.usgs.gov/centers/wisconsin-water-science-center).